AshGw/AES-256/README.md

 # Cryptography w/ AES-256 Algorithm
 ## Overview
 This project implements AES-256 algorithm to ensure secure data encryption and decryption (Files/Text).
 It also includes a simple graphical user interface (GUI) for easy interaction with the application.
-The project incorporates a database module that allows for the management and storage of classified content securely.
+The project incorporates a database module that allows for the management and storage of classified content in a secure and safe manner.

 ## Reason Behind It